Return of the King: The Fall and Rise of Elvis Presley

-Return of The King: The Fall and Rise of Elvis Presley is a documentary about Elvis Presley's 1968 comeback special which debuted on Netflix on November 13, 2024.
+Return of The King: The Fall and Rise of Elvis Presley is a 2024 American documentary directed by Jason Hehir about Elvis Presley's 1968 comeback TV special.
+It debuted on Netflix on November 13, 2024.

 Plot

-Elvis' former wife Priscilla, family friend Jerry Schilling, and others discuss details, including some personal experience, concerning the triumphant comeback performance for Elvis which aired on national television on December 3, 1968 and proved to be a gamble, but would result in his music career being revived following a long period of being more recognized for acting in feature films.
+Elvis' former wife Priscilla, family friend Jerry Schilling, and others discuss details, including some personal experience, concerning the triumphant comeback performance for Elvis which aired on U.S. national television on December 3, 1968 and proved to be a gamble, but would result in his music career being revived following a long period of being more recognized for acting in feature films.